 The Tactical Role of the Trireme in Mediterranean Warfare

-The trireme was not a vessel built for broadsides or boarding actions; it was a weapon of shock and maneuver.
+The trireme was designed for shock and maneuver, not for broadside exchanges or extended boarding actions.
 Its primary tactic was the diekplous (breakthrough and turn): ships would charge through gaps in the enemy line, then quickly wheel to ram exposed sides.
-A complementary tactic was the periplous (outflanking), where faster triremes would row around the enemy line to attack from the rear.
-These tactics required immense seamanship and precise coordination, but when executed correctly, they could shatter an opposing fleet in minutes.
+A complementary tactic was the periplous (outflanking), where faster triremes rowed around the enemy line to attack from the rear.
+These maneuvers required precise coordination and excellent seamanship; when executed correctly, they could shatter an opposing fleet in minutes.
+The Romans adopted these Greek tactics but added their own innovations, most notably the corvus (raven), a pivoting boarding bridge with a spike that could be dropped onto an enemy deck.
+This allowed legionaries to cross over and fight as they would on land, turning naval battles into infantry engagements.

 Logistics and Command